kyma-project/website/content/blog-posts/2020-12-15-release-notes-1.18/index.md

 ### Prometheus-Istio crashes

 With the switch to Istio telemetry v2 (required for Istio 1.7), an important feature of metric retention is still missing in the Istio-proxy.
 Due to that, under heavy service topology changes, there might be proxy instances such as ORY Oathkeeper that keep orphaned metrics scraped by the Prometheus-Istio instance.
 This can cause an OOM crash.
 See issue [#9867](https://github.com/kyma-project/kyma/issues/9867) to learn more.

-### Rafter in Gateway mode

-Due to a known issue with Rafter overrides, Kyma fails to be installed and upgraded with [MinIO in Gateway mode](https://kyma-project.io/docs/1.18/components/rafter/#tutorials-set-min-io-to-gateway-mode).
-We are planning to provide a solution in a patch.
-See issue [#10199](https://github.com/kyma-project/kyma/issues/10199) for details.